Liberty Beginner

 Bitcoin realizes the Non-Aggression Principle technologically:

-• Forced seizure is impossible — Without the private key, bitcoins cannot be taken away
+• Forced seizure is impossible - without the private key, bitcoin cannot be taken.
+Censorship resistance guarantees this.

-• Forced inflation is impossible — No one can change the 21 million coin limit
+• Forced inflation is impossible - no one can change the 21 million limit to dilute a holder's wealth.

 Related